National Personal Training Institute

-The National Personal Training Institute is a private for-profit school with multiple locations in the United States that provide students with the education and training to become certified personal trainers.
-It is a 500 or 600 hour-long program that can be completed within 4, 6 or 12 months.
+The National Personal Training Institute is the largest and only licensed clock-hour personal training certification program in the United States that provide students with the education and physical training to become certified personal trainers.
+It is a 500 hour-long program that can be completed within 6 or 12 months (part-time).
 The course covers roughly 100 hours of exercise program design, 100 hours of nutrition, 100 hours of anatomy and physiology, and 200 hours of practical experience.
 A part of each day is spent in a classroom setting learning the academic information and the remainder of each day is spent in a gym setting learning the practical aspects of personal training and actually working out.

-The school is approved by the Department of Education in the states that they operate in.
-The school was founded by Gene McIlvaine in April 2001 with four schools; there are currently over 30 schools nationwide.
+The school is approved by the Department of Education in the states that they operate in and the Ministry of Education in Canada.
+NPTI is also authorized to credential outside of the USA.
+The school was founded by Gene McIlvaine in April 2001 with four schools; there are currently over 200 hybrid schools nationwide.
 The headquarters is in Philadelphia, Pennsylvania.
-Upon graduation students receive a diploma in personal training that does not expire, with the title of CPT (Certified Personal Trainer), they are Certified in Basic Nutrition, and they are certified in CPR/AED and First Aid.
-Successful completion of the class also makes a student eligible to take the National Academy of Sports Medicine Certification.
+Upon graduation students receive a diploma certification in personal training that does not expire, with the title of CPT (Certified Personal Trainer), they are Certified in Basic Nutrition, and they are certified in CPR/AED and First Aid.
+Successful completion of the class results in a Personal Training Diploma Certification.
 Ten NPTI school locations now offer federal financial aid.
+Independent studies show that National Personal Training Institute graduates out earn exam-pass certification holders 39%.NPTI is the only national program that has job placement standards required by state and federal statute.